hemanthsavasere/Titanic-Kaggle/README.md

 # Titanic-Kaggle
-My first Titanic (Kaggle Submission) code in python and got an accuracy of 75 % with descision tree classifier
+My first Titanic (Kaggle Submission) code in python, accuracy of 75 % with Random Forest.